Bug Triaging Guide¶ ↑

 Bugs with Reproducible Examples¶ ↑

 These are the best bug reports.
 First, consider whether the bug reported is actually an issue or if it is expected Ruby behavior.
 If it is expected Ruby behavior, update the issue with why the behavior is expected, and set the status to Rejected.

 If the bug reported appears to be an actual bug, try reproducing the bug with the master branch.
 If you are not able to reproduce the issue on the master branch, try reproducing it on the latest version for the branch the bug was reported on.
 If you cannot reproduce the issue in either case, update the issue stating you cannot reproduce the issue, ask the reporter if they can reproduce the issue with either the master branch or a later release, and set the status to Feedback.

 If you can reproduce the example with the master branch, try to figure out what is causing the issue.
 If you feel comfortable, try working on a patch for the issue, update the issue, and attach the patch.
 Try to figure out which committer should be assigned to the issue, and set them as the assignee, and set the status to Assigned.

 If you cannot reproduce the example with the master branch, but can reproduce the issue on the latest version for the branch, then it is likely the bug has already been fixed, but it has not been backported yet.
 Try to determine which commit fixed it, and update the issue noting that the issue has been fixed but not yet backported.
-If the ruby version is in the security maintenance phase or no longer supported, change the status to Closed.
-This change be made without adding a note to avoid spamming the mailing list.
+If the Ruby version is in the security maintenance phase or no longer supported, change the status to Closed.
+This change can be made without adding a note to avoid spamming the mailing list.

 Crash Bugs Without Reproducers¶ ↑